 ASKO Appliances is a global company with a strong focus on quality and environment.
-They are the only remaining manufacturer of washing appliances in Scandinavia.

 With Skribenta, this is now all done by simply retrieving information from a few primary master manuals.
 This has resulted in significant cost cuts, dramatically reduced time-to-market, and improved quality control.